nikbearbrown/quantum-mechanics-with-llms/chapters/09-time-independent-perturbation-theory.md

 Run the simulation and answer the following:

 1. Anharmonic mode, $n=0$.
 Slide $\lambda$ from $0$ to $0.5$.
 At what value of $\lambda$ does first-order PT depart from the exact curve by more than 10%?
-At what value of $\lambda$ does *second-order* PT depart by more than 10%?
+At what value does *second-order* PT depart by more than 10%?
 Note the warning text trigger; record the $\lambda$ at which it fires.

 2. Repeat for $n=4$.
 The departure happens earlier — PT works worst for high-$n$ states.
 Quantify: what is the ratio of the breakdown $\lambda$ for $n=4$ vs. $n=0$?

 3. Stark mode.
 Set the field strength to $\mathcal{E} = 0.01$ atomic units.
-Verify by hand that the upper eigenvalue is $+3 a_0 e \mathcal{E} = 0.03$ Hartree, and that the two middle lines do not shift.
+Verify by hand that the upper eigenvalue is $+3a_0 e\mathcal{E} = 0.03$ Hartree, and that the two middle lines do not shift.
 Increase the field.
 The simulation should remain accurate up to $\mathcal{E} \sim 0.04$ a.u.; above that, real hydrogen ionizes via the tilted-Coulomb mechanism (Stark ionization), which this simulation does not capture.

 4. Toggle off the "show eigenvectors" view in Stark mode.
 Look at the matrix.
-The three shifted lines come from diagonalizing a $2\times 2$ block; the two flat lines come from a $2\times 2$ zero block.
+The two shifted lines come from diagonalizing a $2\times 2$ block; the two flat lines come from a $2\times 2$ zero block.
 Confirm this is what you see.

 5. Back to anharmonic mode.
 Set $\lambda = 0.3$ and toggle $n$ through 0, 1, 2, 3, 4 quickly.
-Where do first-order and second-order PT *agree* with the exact result, and where do they not?
+Where do first-order and second-order PT agree with the exact result, and where do they not?
 The pattern — PT works better for the ground state than for excited states — should be visible.

 **Extension prompt:**